The-Osint-Toolbox/Social-Media-OSINT/README.md

   <li><a href="https://imginn.com/">Imginn</a></li>Download instagram photos, videos and stories highlights.
   <li><a href="https://github.com/instaloader/instaloader">Instaloader</a></li>Download pictures (or videos) along with their captions.
   <li><a href="https://github.com/althonos/InstaLooter">Instalooter</a></li>API-less Instagram pictures and videos downloader.
+  <li><a href="https://www.osintcombine.com/instagram-explorer">Osint Combinne</a></li>Find images by date on Instagram at particular locations easier and more efficient.
   <li><a href="https://www.picuki.com/">Picuki</a></li>Instgram Editor & Viewer.
+  <li><a href="https://github.com/megadose/toutatis">Toutatis</a></li>Extract information from instagrams accounts such as e-mails & phone numbers.
 </ul>
 <br></br>
 <table>